Tudhoe Village

 In connection with this Mr Reavley related an interesting story.

 Plans had been passed for widening the railway, but the board overlooked the more important matter of widening the span across the street.
 This was not discovered until the foundations were being laid.
 A protest was made, but the Railway Company reminded the Board that they had passed the plans.
+It then transpired that the Board had been looking at the plans upside down when they had considered them.

 (26 February 1931 Newcastle Evening Chronicle)